Still-not-found/suitecrm/README.md

 systemctl restart apache2
 Step 8: Install SuiteCRM on Ubuntu 20.04
 To run the web installer go to http://your-domain.com/#/install and you will see the license terms:

+You have to accept the license by checking the I ACCEPT checkbox.

+The next step is to add the base system configuration: